MohsenSameti/Samentic-Docs/docs/gradle/webinars/official/jvm-builds.md

 ![Build Tool Evolution Over time](./assets/build-tool-evolution-over_time.png)

 They are evolving continuously to Help us create code better and they do a lot of heavy lifting behind the scenes like dependency management.

+## Gradle JVM Plugins

+As you (should) know gradle by itself provide minimal configuration and most thing are added to it by applying plugins.
+The same goes for java and other jvm languages kotlin, groovy and scala.

+In this section we check common used plugins in jvm builds for java, kotlin, groovy and scala languages.

+### Java Plugins

+For **java** there are 3 main plugins when it comes to java: `java` plugin, `java-library` plugin and `application` plugin

+- **`java`** plugin

+    This plugin is the base java plugin which provides **source code locations** for java which are called SourceSets.

+    -   `src/main/java`
+    -   `src/test/java`

+    adds tasks like **compileJava** and **test** for compiling the source codes and running tests respectively

+- **`java-library`** plugin

+    This plugins applies the java plugin automatically which means by applying it we will have everything the java plugin has.

+    Add **api** dependency configuration which will talk more about it later.

+- **`application`** plugin

+    This plugins applies the java plugin automatically which means by applying it we will have everything the java plugin has.

+    Adds build configuration to determine _main_ class

+    Adds **run** and **package** tasks to run the application (via the main class provided) and package the app respectively

+- **kotlin** plugin

+    It is `org.jetbrains.kotlin.jvm` plugin which is maintained by jetbrains.

+    This plugins applies the java plugin automatically which means by applying it we will have everything the java plugin has.

+    Adds sourceSets for **kotlin** code which can be used along side normal java sourceSets:

+    - `src/main/kotlin`
+    - `src/test/kotlin`

+    !!! warning ""

+        Never put `java` files inside kotlin sourceSets. they will not be compiled. put them in the appropriate java sourceSet (`src/main/java` or `src/test/java`)

+    Adds **CompileKotlin** task to compile kotlin code.

+    `java-library` and `application` plugins can be applied along side this plugin to add more functionality.

+- **`groovy`** plugin

+    This plugin extends the `java` plugin.

+    Adds sourceSets for **kotlin** code which can be used along side normal java sourceSets:

+    - `src/main/groovy`
+    - `src/test/groovy`

+    Adds **CompileGroovy** task to compile groovy code.

+    Can be used along side java.

+    `java-library` and `application` plugins can be applied along side this plugin to add more functionality.

+- **`scala`** plugin

+    This plugin extends the `java` plugin.

+    Adds sourceSets for **kotlin** code which can be used along side normal java sourceSets:

+    - `src/main/scala`
+    - `src/test/scala`

+    Adds **CompileScala** task to compile scala code.

+    Can be used along side java.

+    `java-library` and `application` plugins can be applied along side this plugin to add more functionality.